-Keep it in the dark.
 These plants really do love darkness.
 Don’t keep it in a room where lights are on well into the evening.
-It flowers best if it is dark for 12 or 13 hours each night.
+It flowers best if it is dark for 12 or 13 hours each day.

 For next year’s blooms, do as I described above.
 Place it outdoors in a spot where it is protected from strong mid-day sun.
 Leave it there as late into fall as possible, bringing inside only when frost threatens.

 When you bring the cactus indoors, place it in a bright window where temperatures drop to 55°F to 60°F at night.
 If nights are a bit warmer (65°F or so), it will take longer for buds to develop.

 Keep them in this type of cool area, being sure to keeping them away from all light between the hours of 5 p.m. and 8 a.m., and water the plant weekly.

 The plants should come into bloom between early December and through to January.
 If you would like the plant to bloom sooner, just start the cool temperatures and short day treatment earlier in the year.

 If you follow these steps, you will have a Christmas cactus that is a delight each holiday season.
 I divided my huge plant this past summer, and this year I have two large plants just full of blooms.